Social Studies - yr 10

 Mention the 5 sectors of economy.

-The primary sector, which includes activities like farming, fishing and mining which extract raw materials from nature
+The primary sector, which includes activities like farming, cultivating fields and raising livestock, fishing and mining which extract raw materials from nature.

-The secondary sector, which are manufacturing industries that processes raw materials into finished products such as factories making cars, clothes or construction.
+The secondary sector, the production of goods from raw materials done by manufacturing industries that processes raw materials into finished products such as factories making cars, clothes or construction.

-The tertiary sector which are service based industries that provide services to people and businesses, like healthcare and tourism.
+The tertiary sector which are service based industries that provide services to people and businesses, people working in this sector are considered a human resource, as their job involves providing services to others, like healthcare professionals, such as doctors, transport banking and tourism.

-The quaternary sector which are knowledge based industries that focuses on research, development and innovation, such as, IT and technology.
+The quaternary sector which are knowledge based industries that focuses on research, they require high-level management and leadership development and innovation, such as, IT and technology.

 The quinary sector which are high-level decision making and non-profit activities such as non-profit organisations like government, education and healthcare management.